Village Acres Mobile Home Ct Llc

 Health Risks

-The EWG Health Guideline of 0.4 ppb for trichloroethylene was defined by the state of Minnesota as health risk limit, the concentration of a contaminant that can be consumed with little or no risk to health.
-This health guideline protects against harm to the developing fetus and damage to the immune system.
+The EWG Health Guideline of 150 ppb for toluene was defined by the California Office of Environmental Health Hazard Assessment as a public health goal, the level of a drinking water contaminant that does not pose a significant health risk.
+This health guideline protects against harm to internal organs.

 Industry